 Treatments and drugsBy Mayo Clinic staff

 There's no cure for cluster headaches.
-The goal of treatment is to help decrease the severity of pain, shorten the headache period and prevent the attacks.
+The goal of treatment is to decrease the severity of pain, shorten the headache period and prevent the attacks.

-Some types of acute medication can provide some pain relief.
+Some types of acute medication can provide some pain relief quickly.
 Based on the latest studies, the therapies listed below have proved to be most effective for acute and preventive treatment of cluster headache.

 Fast-acting treatments available from your doctor include:

 The major drawback of oxygen is the need to carry an oxygen cylinder and regulator with you, which can make the treatment inconvenient and inaccessible at times.
 Small, portable units are available, but some people still find them impractical.

 The first injection may be given while under medical observation.
-Some people may benefit from using sumatriptan in nasal spray form, but for most people this isn't as effective as an injection.
-Sumatriptan isn't recommended if you have uncontrolled high blood pressure or ischemic heart disease.
+Some people may benefit from using sumatriptan in nasal spray form, but for most people this isn't as effective as an injection and it may take longer to work.
+Sumatriptan isn't recommended if you have uncontrolled high blood pressure or heart disease.

 Another triptan medication, zolmitriptan (Zomig), can be taken in nasal spray or tablet form for relief of cluster headache.
 This medication may be an option if you can't tolerate other forms of fast-acting treatments.

 Determining which medicine to use often depends on the length and regularity of your episodes.
 Under the guidance of your doctor, the drugs can be tapered off once the expected length of the cluster episode ends.

-- Calcium channel blockers.
+Calcium channel blockers.
 The calcium channel blocking agent verapamil (Calan, Verelan, others) is often the first choice for preventing cluster headache.
 Verapamil is often used in conjunction with other medications.
 Occasionally, longer term use is needed to manage chronic cluster headache.

 Your doctor may prescribe corticosteroids if your cluster headache condition has only recently started or if you have a pattern of brief cluster periods and long remissions.

-- Ergots.
-Ergotamine (Ergomar), available as a tablet that you place under your tongue, can be taken before bed to prevent nighttime attacks.
+Ergots.
+Ergotamine, available as a tablet that you place under your tongue, can be taken before bed to prevent nighttime attacks.

 - Melatonin.
 Studies show that 10 milligrams of melatonin taken in the evening might reduce the frequency of cluster headache.